Revisiting the RMD

 When are individuals required to take RMDs?

 An individual’s first RMD is required to be taken by April 1st of the year after they reach 72 years old.
-So, if Frank turns 72 in Nov 2020, he must take his first RMD prior to April 1st, 2021.
+If Frank turns 72 in Nov 2020, he must take his first RMD prior to April 1st, 2021.
 For all subsequent years, the RMD must be taken by December 31st.
-Keep in mind that if an individual chooses to take their first RMD between January and April of the following year, they will be required to take two RMDs (Age 72 & Age 73) in the same calendar year potentially resulting in a higher tax bracket for that year.
+Remember that if an individual chooses to take their first RMD between January and April of the following year, they will be required to take two RMDs (Age 72 & Age 73) in the same calendar year, potentially resulting in a higher tax bracket for that year.

 How did the SECURE Act and CARES Act change RMDs?